Services & Programs

 AFIRE organizing is a strategy to intentionally create the conditions to learn, grow, build, and move towards a shared vision of liberation for immigrants, workers, domestic workers, queer and trans people, and oppressed peoples everywhere.
 It is characterized at AFIRE through our base-building and community engagement, mobilizing and solidarity, and actualizing community efforts.

-Base-Building & Community Engagement
+Base-Building: Community Engagement

 A cornerstone of AFIRE’s Organizing Program is base-building.
 Through base-building, we grow our base of leaders who move toward solutions and approaches that center justice, dismantle oppressive systems, and address issues facing a specific community.
 AFIRE’s base-building work features programs that engage distinctive aspects of the Filipinx/a/o* community through language learning, cultural practice, community education, and convening to raise issue awareness by way of panel discussions and performances.

-Mobilizing & Solidarity
+Coalition Building: Mobilizing & Solidarity

 AFIRE is honored to mobilize and build in solidarity with hundreds of partners in the community and fight for the rights of workers, immigrants, and queer and trans people in Illinois.
 AFIRE is currently a member of these coalitions:

-Actualizing Community
+Leadership Building: Actualizing Community

 The name of this program comes from the notion of community actualization which is observed in the Siksika peoples of the Blackfoot Nation.
 Community actualization manifests thru supporting one another to ensure members of the community have their basic needs met.
 It requires connection, cooperativity, and a culture that embraces the wholeness and humanity of all of its community members.